All tourists and visitors to Milne Bay Province are advised to read the following.

 - Airlines (from Port Moresby to Alotau, and from Alotau to Kiriwina and Misima islands)

 Air Niugini and PNG Air operate daily flights from Port Moresby (POM) to Alotau (Gurney Airport or GUR).
 PNG Air also operates a few flights a week from Alotau (GUR) to Kiriwina Island (Losuia or LSA) and Misima Island (MIS).
 Some of these PNG Air flights are direct to/from POM to those islands.
+PNG Air will soon open flights to Miadeba (Normanby Island), Guasopa (Woodlark Island), and Vivigani (Goodenough Island).
 The Summer Institute of Linguistics (SIL) based in Alotau operates a small plane servicing some remote areas in the North Coast.
+The Hands of Rescue (THOR) is a maternal health NGO based in Alotau, and they have a small seaplane mainly used for medivacs and rescue operations.
 All other travel in the province is by sea or road.

 Supermarkets and Local Food/Handicrafts Markets

 Milne Bay Province has four (4) separately registered and operating supermarkets, the biggest of which is located in the capital Alotau Town.
+The Alotau Town Market was opened on 21 August 2020 and is a brand new modern facility for you to enjoy.
 There are other shops in the Alotau Town CBD as well.
 The other three (3) mini-supermarkets are located on the islands of Misima, Kiriwina, and Samarai.
 It may not be easy to find local eateries and convenience shops, so please ask your tour guide or host(s) for appropriate advice and recommendations.

 Cultural protocols refer to the customs, lores, and codes that guide the behavior of cultural groups in the province.
 Please apply the same general rules when visiting cultures that may be different from your own.
 The people of Milne Bay Province are largely English-speaking and follow the Christian faith.
 Churches from different denominations can be found in the province.
 Languages and cultural norms may vary, but the basic unwritten rules of respect and modesty apply.
 Tourists are encouraged to employ common sense when engaging with the people and to respect the culture and environment, and be sensitive to the livelihoods of the people.
 Milne Bay people are generally open and light-hearted and good humor is a great ice-breaker.